bgamari/ghc-wiki-import/status/may16.md

 - `ExpandFloating` proposal: `expm1`, `log1p`, `log1pexp`, `log1mexp` have been added to the `Floating` class with defaults

+We are also excited to see the revitalization of the Haskell Prime process with the formation of the Haskell 2020 committee.
+This committee will attempt to formalize some of the better-understood GHC language extensions and introduce them into the language standard.
+We look forward to watching this process progress.

 Of course, GHC has also benefited from countless more contributors who we don't have room to acknowledge here.
 We'd like to thank everyone who has contributed patches, bug reports, code reviews, and discussion to the GHC community over the last year.
 GHC only improves through your efforts!